atg007/cse438-project/README.md

 # 📊 Spam Mail Detection <a name="about-project"></a>

 Undesirable And unwanted junk email is known as spam.
-It is sometimes distributed in large quantities to broad reciepient.
+It is sometimes distributed in large quantities to broad reciepient.Spam is typically transmitted for financial gain.
+Botnets, or networks of infected computers, are capable of sending it in large quantities.